A fully coupled regularized mortar-type finite element approach for embedding one-dimensional fibers into three-dimensional fluid flow: Fluid Beam Interaction Problem

 The introduction of Lagrange multipliers to enforce the continuity of velocities on the coupling interface leads to a mixed finite element formulation.
+Assuming Lagrange multiplier shape functions~$\Phi_k$, the Lagrange multiplier field is interpolated from its nodal values via
-Generally, this introduces a constraint on the choice of Lagrange multiplier shape functions $\Phi_k$ as they have to adhere to the inf-sup condition.
-For classical surface-coupled meshes on conforming surfaces and the number of Lagrange multiplier DoFs $n^{lm}$, a simple choice of such inf-sup stable shape functions to represent the finite element approximation of the Lagrange multipliers

-is guaranteed by using the same shape functions as for the primal field, leading to the mortar finite element method \cite{wohlmuth2000, popp2009}.
-For these inf-sup stable Lagrange multipliers, the traditional mortar matrices as they arise from inserting \eqref{eq:lm_shape} into the coupling constraint \eqref{eq:fbi} and successive integration, look as follows:
+where $n^{\indLagMult}$ denotes the number of nodes carrying a Lagrange multiplier and the shape functions~$\Phi_k$ need to be chosen carefully to adhere to the inf-sup condition~\cite{Babuska1973a,Brezzi1974a}.
+While the choice of such inf-sup stable shape functions for surface-coupled meshes on conforming surfaces can be straightforward, namely by using the same shape functions as for the primal field and, thus, leading to the mortar finite element method~\cite{wohlmuth2000, popp2009}, constructing the required inf-sup stable finite elements to guarantee well-posedness of problems arising from immersed methods, particularly mixed-dimensional ones, is a complex task and poses several open research questions.

-Here, $\chi$ represents the projection of the beam centerline onto its current position in three-dimensional space.
-Note that this projection introduces a dependency on the current position of the beams to the nonlinear system of equations.
-In particular, the sparsity pattern of $\mathbf{M}$ will change as the beams move through the fluid mesh as the set of fluid elements, which contain a beam, will change throughout the simulation.

-Insertion of all discrete functions into Problem \ref{prob:fbi} directly leads to the following nonlinear system of equations:

-However, in contrast to surface-coupled problems on conforming surfaces, constructing the required inf-sup stable finite elements to guarantee well-posedness of problems arising from immersed methods, particularly mixed-dimensional ones, is a complex task.
-Instead, we circumvent the inf-sup condition here by applying a node-wise penalty regularization after mortar discretization, as for example employed in \cite{yang2005penalty, puso2004penalty}, and assume a linear relationship between the Lagrange multipliers and the mismatch in velocities, where the slope of the linear relationship is given by the penalty parameter $\epsilon$:
+As an alternative, we circumvent the inf-sup condition by first performing a mortar discretization, but then applying a node-wise penalty regularization, as for example in contact mechanics~\cite{yang2005penalty, puso2004penalty}.
+Thereby, we assume a linear relation between the Lagrange multipliers and the mismatch in velocities, where the slope of this linear relation is given by the penalty parameter~$\epsilon$:

-In contrast to classical Gauss-point-to-segment (GPTS) based penalty approaches, this regularization approach keeps the Lagrange multiplier shape functions to fulfill the coupling in a weak sense and introduces matrix-matrix products into the nonlinear system.
-Specifically, the arising system of equations based on the penalty regularization reads
+In contrast to classical Gauss-point-to-segment (GPTS) based penalty approaches, this mortar-penalty regularization approach keeps the Lagrange multiplier shape functions, which now take the role of interpolation functions of the regularized interface variable, to fulfill the coupling in a weak sense and introduces matrix-matrix products into the nonlinear system.